RakhithJK/dbeaver-dbeaver-wiki/SQL-Editor.md

 You can open the SQL editor preferences by pressing <kbd>Alt+Enter</kbd>.

-Also you can customize your SQL Editor toolbar to bring more commands with `Preferences->User Interface->Toolbar Customization`.
+Also SQL Editor has toolbar which is customizable.
 See [Toolbar Customization](Toolbar-Customization).

 ![](images/ui-customization.png)

-By default, only Execute SQL Statement, Execute SQL Script and Explain Execution plan are visible.

 ## Results Panel
 The results panel displays tabs with results in various formats.
 The tabs resulting from script execution represent instances of the [Data Editor](Data-Editor).
 You can create, edit and execute SQL scripts in the script panel and then see the results in the result tabs.